RealDuckteam/advanced-car-mod/README.md

 # Advanced Car Mod

 Hey, thanks for finding your way here.
 I hope you enjoy my creation.
-However, there are a few rules to follow.
+However, there are a few rules to be observed, see the LICENSE file.
 Have fun <3

 ***Preview:***